cyberark/PipeViewer/README.md

 * Export\Import to\from JSON

 ## Upcoming Features
+* Mark the pipes the you can access
 * Executer - allows send\receive data to one or more named pipes
 * Properties window for each named pipe by right click